-The Language Learning Centre (LLC) is Victoria's technology-rich, multimedia centre supporting language learning and teaching.
-At the LLC you can practise and extend your language learning by: selecting the materials or activities that you find interesting; studying with resources that match your language level and learning style; and finding a welcoming environment with services and events, and onsite assistance and support for languages.
-You can also access a variety of multimedia language resources such as print and audio materials, foreign language TV and DVDs, and language learning software.
-The LLC also provides digital access to course materials, and also has a content-page on your course Blackboard site.
+The Language Learning Centre (LLC) is the Library's technology-rich, multimedia centre supporting language learning.
+At the LLC you can practise and extend your language learning by: finding materials to support your language studies including dictionaries, textbooks and graded readers; studying independently using language learning software, audio materials and DVDs; finding a welcoming environment with services and events, and onsite assistance and support for languages, and becoming a 'language buddy' or joining a conversation group.
 Visit the centre on Level 0 in the von Zedlitz Building to find out more about the services available at the LLC or visit their website at www.victoria.ac.nz/llc/.